polymerdao/developer-hub/docs/background/polymer.md

 Polymer's design aims to lower the cost of connectivity as much as possible.
 The cost of connectivity is the sum of the cost of client updates, packets, infrastructure and security.
 Existing interoperability hubs are built as sovereign chains or guardian sets.
 The cost of infrastructure for these protocols scales with the number of connected chains and validators.
 These protocols also generally utilize the protocol token for security which results in either low security or a high security budget if they decide to utilize security solutions such as ICS or restaking.

-:::tip Minimising Cost of connectivity
+:::tip Minimizing Cost of connectivity
 Polymer as an L2 merges infrastructure and security costs into the cost of settlement.
 This allows Polymer to provide lower cost of connectivity without trading off security.
 :::